 The different diversity indices were calculated for each sampled freshwater body of Chhattisgarh.
 Table-3 provides the detail of different diversity indices of fish fauna across different seasons in Chhattisgarh of Central India.
 An average of 363±34.03 individuals of fish fauna were caught from Khutaghat dam (D1), 308±20.51 individuals of fish fauna were caught from Kori dam (D2), 320±31.74 individuals of fish fauna were caught from Minimata dam (D3), and 320±31.74 individuals of fish fauna were caught from Khudia dam (D4).
 The average species richness of Khutaghat dam was 47.00±2.00, Kori dam was 44.33±1.52, Minimata dam was 49.00±2.64 and Khudia dam was 43.0±3.51.
-Similarly the Simpsons index(D) reported a similar trend with highest values recorded by Minimata dam and lowest values recorded by Khudiya dam.
+Similarly, the Simpsons index(D) reported a similar trend with highest values recorded by Minimata dam and lowest values recorded by Khudiya dam.
 The Shannon’s diversity index (H) recorded highest average values in Minimata dam (2.90±0.09) followed by the values in Khutaghat dam (2.86±0.11), Kori dam (2.76±0.15), and Khudia dam (2.36±0.08) respectively.
 The results for the species evenness were inconsistent to those of Shannon’s diversity index (H).
-The overall results of the present study uncovers that the across all of the sampled four freshwater bodies; Minimata dam has reported highest fish diversity, species evenness and species richness of fish fauna and Khudia dam has reported lowest fish diversity, species evenness and species richness of fish fauna.
+The overall results of the present study uncover that the across all of the sampled four freshwater bodies; Minimata dam has reported highest fish diversity, species evenness and species richness of fish fauna and Khudia dam has reported lowest fish diversity, species evenness and species richness of fish fauna.